10 things to know about getting a home loan (mortgage) in Croatia: Guide for 2023

-If you are near or older than 60, getting a mortgage will be much harder.
-If you are considered for a loan at all, you may only be approved for a small portion of the purchase price or submit additional collateral.
+If you are near or older than 60, getting a mortgage will be much more challenging.
+If you are considered for a loan, you may only be approved for a small portion of the purchase price or submit additional collateral.
 Policies vary from bank to bank.

-According to the Zakon o stambenom potrošačkom kreditu (Law on housing consumer credit), you can get a mortgage loan for:
+According to the Zakon o stambenom potrošačkom kreditu (Law on housing consumer credit) which is available here, you can get a mortgage loan for:

-- A family house or apartment intended for housing or a house or apartment intended to be used for vacation rentals
+- Family house or apartment intended for housing or a house or apartment intended to be used for vacation rentals

-- A garage or parking space, which the consumer purchases or pledges together with the property
+- Garage or parking space, which the consumer purchases or pledges together with the property

 - Land intended for the construction of a property

 Banks will not fund 100% of the property purchase price.
 Usually, they will fund only 75%.
 The remaining 25% you must pay in cash directly to the owner.
-If you’ve made it to this point, you’ve already paid 10% to the owner in the first contract.
-So you only need to pay an additional 15% in cash to the owner.
+If you’ve reached this point, you’ve already paid 10% to the owner in the first contract.
+So, you only need to pay an additional 15% in cash to the owner.

-These percentages may vary slightly depending on variety of factors like the bank, your financial situation, value of the house, etc, but the difference will be negligible.
+These percentages may vary slightly depending on a variety of factors like the bank, your financial situation, or the house’s value, but the difference will be negligible.

-With regards to your repayment schedule, you have two options.
-You may repay your mortgage loan in equal monthly annuities/rates or in annuities with a gradual increase over four repayment periods.
+Concerning your repayment schedule, you have two options.
+You may repay your mortgage loan in equal monthly annuities/rates or annuities with a gradual increase over four repayment periods.
 These options depend on your bank and its policies.